Doctorate in Higher Education Programs | PhD in Higher Education Administration Degrees

 Both Higher Education PhD programs may also cover research methodology and analysis to support dissertation work, as this is typically a large component of any PhD program.

-EdD in Higher Education Doctoral Programs
+What are EdD in Higher Education Doctoral Programs?

 EdD programs tend to be geared more towards working professionals in education and organizational leadership.
 These higher education doctoral programs may help professionals gain a greater understanding of human learning processes and educational institutions and their organization.
 Students may also study how to conduct and apply research and the interactions between society, finance and government.
 In general, EdD programs in Educational Administration require a master’s degree and at least several years of work experience in education, whereas the PhD does not always require work experience.